rollator3000/MS_omics/README.md

 supervised by:
 Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE

 Block-wise missingness describes a special type of missingness that is common in the context of Multi-Omics data.
-To my knowledge, there are no standard approaches, nor comparison studies for this type of missingness yet.
+To my knowledge, there are no standard approaches, nor comparison studies of approaches capable to deal with this type of missingness yet.
 In 2018 Norbert Krautenbacher has already stated that a reliable analysis strategy for multi-omics data with block-wise missingness is urgently needed!
 This thesis aims to provide such a comparison study and shall help to find a reliable analysis strategy for data with block-wise missingness.

 ---